-Several initiatives, including the MIL Campus a very modern design very well located and a new space around the campus that looks great.
+Several initiatives, including the MIL Campus a very modern design very well located and a new space around the campus of the University of Montreal that looks great.

 Located on the site of what was once the Outremont rail yard, the MIL Campus, mil for milieu in French gives a new vocation to a vast land.

 The MIL, the largest project of the University of Montreal since the 1960s is surrounded by four boroughs and one municipality, Outremont, Le Plateau-Mont-Royal, Rosemont-La Petite-Patrie, Villeray-Saint-Michel-Parc-Extension and Ville Mont-Royal.

 The Outremont borough is well known for its green surroundings, shaded avenues and numerous parks.
 A borough also known for its Mount Royal Cemetery, first a cemetery of course but also a haven for more than 145 different bird species drawn by the tranquility and the abundance of fruit trees.